 Kadalundi Bird Sanctuary is another major attraction.
 The bird sanctuary is located 19 km from Kozhikode, 200 m above sea level.
 The bird sanctuary is also called Kadalundi Nagaram.

 The sanctuary is home to about 60 varieties of migratory birds & 100 types of local birds.
-The migratory birds like seagulls, greenshanks etc visit the sanctuary between November to April.
+Migratory birds like seagulls, greenshanks, etc visit the sanctuary between November to April.